ACHIEVING - BELIEVING - LIFELONG - EMPLOYMENT

 The CPPS ABLE Program serves students ages 18-21 who qualify for continued life and employment skills.

-The ABLE program provides teaching, coaching and mentoring for adult special education students with developmental disabilities as specified by the Federal Individual with Disabilities Act (IDEA).
+The ABLE program provides teaching, coaching and mentoring for adult special education students with mild to moderate developmental disabilities as specified by the Federal Individual with Disabilities Act (IDEA).

 ABLE Students Learn: